-Bachelor of Arts in Humanistic Studies
+Bachelor of Arts in Humanistic Studies in Rome

-Requirements for the Degree
+Requirements for the Degree (as of Spring 2018)

-C. Core Curriculum (11 courses)
+B. Core Curriculum (7 courses)

 - PH 101 Introduction to Philosophical Thinking

 - Two of the following: HS 200 Doing History, AH 240 Introduction to Art Historical Thinking, EN 215 Introduction to Literary and Cultural Theories, CMS 300 Foundations in Critical Media Studies